 It was clear from the elated attitude of the Senior Partners that designing and implementing the Excel Registration Statement, as the first IPO of its kind, stood in their minds as their most important contribution to western civilization, as envisioned through the world of “Cadwalader 2020”.

-Finally, Lincoln was asked to resign, about six weeks shy of his first anniversary.
+Finally, X was asked to resign, about six weeks shy of his first anniversary.
 His questions and concerns had not ended and the Partners were becoming hostile.

-At the meeting where he finally resigned, the Senior partners, perhaps understanding the American public better than Lincoln, said to him,
+At the meeting where he finally resigned, the Senior partners, perhaps understanding the American public better than X, said to him,

 “Who is ever going to notice lack of privity of contract besides you?
 They teach you all those archaic “Elements of Law” at the University of Chicago, we know all about it, but nobody does business that way anymore.
 The economy of the future is now, nobody cares about endorsements and signatures anymore, it’s all going to be electronic, anyhow.”

-Lincoln responded, “well, then, you’re going to have to change the law.”
-And the masters of the CWT universe said, “Don’t let the door hit you on your way out, we write the law, we interpret the law, we tell everyone in America what the law means, that’s what we do.
+X responded, “well, then, you’re going to have to change the law.”
+And the masters of the CWT universe said, “Don’t let the door hit you on your way out, we write the law, we interpret the law, we tell everyone in America what the law means, that’s what we do.”

 The Price Paid

 The next nineteen years of X’s life have been filled with constant attacks from the legal establishment from directions and in ways which exacted a hideous toll on him and those he loves.
 He has repeatedly learned what it is to be hated, rejected, despised, a man of sorrows and acquainted with grief.
 In those two decades he lost his wife, his birth family, and his son, all his inherited property, including several homes and a gigantic private library and personal collections of fossils, numismatic, painted, and sculptural art, his law licenses in three states and even his own not-at-all-insubstantial investments.